WaqarTabish2807/Portify/README.md

 # Portify
-Portify was created with a goal to help build intutive and professional portfolio websites with ease.
+Portify is created with a goal to help build intutive and professional portfolio websites with ease.
 Whether you're a freelancer, artist, or entrepreneur, Portify provides you with the tools you need to showcase your skills and accomplishments online.

 ## Here are some of the advantages of using Portify: